locka99/cpp-to-rust-book/features_of_rust/macros.md

 * New lint and derive rules

 For more information look at this section on [compiler plugins](https://doc.rust-lang.org/book/compiler-plugins.html) in the Rust book.

+## Other forms of conditional compilation

+We saw that the C / C++ preprocessor can be used for conditional compilation.
+The equivalent in Rust is attributes.
+See the attributes section to see how they may be used.